-\textbf{Stability by Depth} A depth is considered stable at iteration $i$ if, below that depth, there is no change of order in the trees generated from $\textit{iteration}=i$ to the final result.
+\textbf{Stability by Depth} A tree depth is considered stable at iteration $i$ if, below that depth, there is no change of order in the nodes generated from $\textit{iteration}=i$ to the final result.

 \textbf{Stability Per Node} A node is considered stable if its parent is stable, if this node and its siblings have the same rank in their parent's list from $\textit{iteration}=i$ to the final result.
 The root is always considered stable.
-If a node is not created at a given iteration, we consider that it is placed at the end (last rank) of the children list.
+If a node is not created at a given iteration, we consider that it is placed at the end (lowest frequency, last rank) of its sibling list.

+We report the lowest possible $\textit{iteration}=i$ for both metrics.
 We emphasize that since we compare nodes from $\textit{iteration}=i$ to the final result, our report on stability is similar to convergence.